ExpressLRS/Docs/docs/software/switch-config.md

 **16-pos** = 4-bit which is good for flight modes, flaps, gear, etc.<br>
 **6-pos** = 3-bit which is good for flight modes, flaps, gear, etc.<br>
 **2-pos**	= 1-bit for Arm (see the description below of why this is important for safety and performance)<br>
-\+ If using a receiver with PWM outputs and you would like to use the PWM output 5 on the receiver for a servo, gear, etc. Go into the wifi interface of the receiver and map any other channel to PWM Output 5.
-It is not wasted.
-Please use Channel 5 for the intended 2 position Arm even if you are not using a flight controller.
-This is very important.
+!!! note

-**Packet Rate - 50Hz, 150Hz, etc** see the [RF Mode Indexes (RFMD)](../../info/signal-health/#rf-mode-indexes-rfmd) for details.
+    If using a receiver with PWM outputs and you would like to use the PWM output 5 on the receiver for a servo, gear, etc. Go into the wifi interface of the receiver and map any other channel to PWM Output 5.
+Please still use AUX1 for the 2-pos arm switch

-**Channel Update Rate versus Packet Frequency**<br>
+**Channel Update Rate versus Packet Rate**<br>
 **Bold** - Every packet includes this channel (So a 150hz Packet Freq = 150hz Channel Update Rate)<br>
 H - Half Speed - Every other packet includes this channel (So a 150hz Packet Freq cut in half = 75hz Channel Update Rate)<br>
 RR - Round Robin - Channel waits its turn to be sent in a packet (So a 150hz Packet Freq sent every 7th packet = 22 hz Channel Update Rate)<br>

-# Detailed Description of Switch Configs
+## Detailed Description of Switch Configs

 ExpressLRS has two options for how switches are transmitted: Hybrid and WideHybrid. **The switch mode can only be changed when a receiver is not connnected.** Switch mode is changed using Lua configuration, the user_define setting is no longer needed.